Orbital degeneracy loci II: Gorenstein orbits: Locally free resolutions of orbital degeneracy loci

 \begin{theorem} Let $V$ be a $G$-representation, $A$ its affine coordinate ring and $Y \subset V$ a $G$-invariant subvariety with ideal $I_Y$ of codimension $c$ such that $A/I_Y$ is a Gorenstein ring.

-Let $X$ be a Cohen--Macaulay variety, $\cE$ a $G$-principal bundle on $X$ and $s$ a section of $\cE_V$.
-Suppose that the ODL $D_Y(s)$ has the expected codimension $c$ and is contained in the smooth locus of $X$.
-Then $D_Y(s)$ is Gorenstein and its dualizing sheaf $\omega_{D_Y(s)}$ is the restriction of some line bundle on $X$. \begin{proof} Since by Corollary \ref{dysCM} the ODL $\dys$ is Cohen--Macaulay, its dualizing complex is a sheaf, which can be computed as
+Let $X$ be a variety, $\cE$ a $G$-principal bundle on $X$ and $s$ a section of $\cE_V$.
+Suppose that the ODL $D_Y(s)$ has the expected codimension $c$.
+Then $D_Y(s)$ is Gorenstein and its dualizing sheaf $\omega_{D_Y(s)}$ is the restriction of some line bundle on $X$. \begin{proof} Since by Theorem \ref{locallyfree} the ODL $\dys$ is Cohen--Macaulay, its dualizing complex is a sheaf, which can be computed as

 $\omega_X$ being the dualizing sheaf of $X$.
 Consider a minimal free $A$-resolution of $A/I_Y$, which is self-dual by hypothesis; Theorem \ref{locallyfree} yields a self-dual locally free resolution $\cF_\bullet$ of $\cO_{\dys}$.
 Since $\EXT^i_{\cO_X}(\Odys,\omega_X)=0$ for all $i < c$, $\omega_{\dys}$ is resolved by $\cF_\bullet^* \otimes \omega_X$.
 The last term $\cF_c$ is a line bundle over $X$, hence $\omega_{\dys} \simeq \cF_c^* \otimes {\omega_X}_{|\dys}$.
 This implies that $\omega_{\dys}$ is locally free of rank one and $\dys$ is Gorenstein. \end{proof} \end{theorem}